 Sound Wave simulator

-This simulation lets you see sound waves.
+This simulation lets you see the movement of a sound wave.
 Adjust the frequency or volume and you can see and hear how the wave changes.
 Move the listener around and hear what she hears.

 1. Use the Listen to a Single Source tab in the PhET simulation Sound Waves (phet.colorado.edu) to start your investigation of sound.
 Make sure you turn on the Audio Enabled tab so you can hear the sound.